MenashFareed/Idea-Bank/README.md

 Create an Instagram to handle business details

 App - One of those braindead games where the user runs around collecting coins

+App - Something to scan your games after a match, and tell you in future games if you've played with the same teammates/opponents before